venerageorgieva/Angular-Defence/README.md

 <br>
 4. Public Features
-- Home page
+<br> Home page
-- Catalog page displaying all advice posts
+<br> Catalog page displaying all advice posts
-- Details page showing full information about a specific post
+<br> Details page showing full information about a specific post
-- Search functionality for filtering posts
+<br> Search functionality for filtering posts
-- Login page
+<br> Login page
-- Registration page
+<br> Registration page
 <br>
 5. Main Application Flow
-- User opens the Home page
+<br> User opens the Home page
-- User navigates to the Catalog page to browse advice
+<br> User navigates to the Catalog page to browse advice
-- User searches for specific advice using the search bar (optional)
+<br> User searches for specific advice using the search bar (optional)
-- User selects a post and views its details
+<br> User selects a post and views its details
-- User registers or logs in
+<br> User registers or logs in
-- Authenticated user creates a new advice post
+<br> Authenticated user creates a new advice post
-- The post appears in the Catalog
+<br> The post appears in the Catalog
-- User can edit or delete their own posts
+<br> User can edit or delete their own posts
-- User can like other posts and update their profile
+<br> User can like other posts and update their profile
 <br>
 6. Data Structure
 <br> Advice Post Object